bmpelab/trans_window_panoramic_impasto/README.md

 ## Evaluation

-First, type the command below to render left views from the optimized model:
+We provide ex vivo dataset with ground truth of the deformed surface obtained by 3D scanning.
+Please download the dataset from [here](http://).
+Since the structure

 ```bash
 python run_endonerf.py --config configs/{your_config_file}.txt --render_only